Regardless of what time of the year it is, there is always that certain someone in your life that you have to buy a gift for.

-The third option, which I like is using an audio recorder like the Zoom H4n Pro with a Rode Wireless Microphone to be able to record sound without being wired in.
+The third option for audio recording, which I like is using an audio recorder like the Zoom H4n Pro with a Rode Wireless Microphone to be able to record sound without being wired in.

 There many pieces of the puzzle to make a film complete, and lighting is no exception.
 Lighting is essential to filmmaking, and it needs to be part of any filmmakers film equipment kit.

 When it comes to gifts for filmmakers, I don’t want you to purchase an expensive lighting kit like the ARRI Compact Fresnel Three-Light Kit, because they should save up for that themselves.

 What I suggest is an ultra-portable light kit, that can be taken everywhere in replace of a standard light kit.